Policies & action

 Power sector

-In this scenario, the share of hydropower capacity in Brazil’s electricity system would steadily decrease from 83% in 2000, to 46% by 2031 (Ministry of Mines and Energy, 2022).
-Expanding fossil gas power generation is not in line with 1.5°C, which would require coal and gas to be phased out of Brazil's power sector by 2030 (Climate Action Tracker, 2023).
+According to the 2031 ten-year energy expansion plan (PDE 2031), hydropower capacity in Brazil's electricity system would steadily decrease from 83% in 2000 to 46% by 2031.
+Under the PDE, Brazil plans to diversify its power mix through investments in other renewables (wind, biomass, and solar), but also in fossil gas power plants (Ministry of Mines and Energy, 2022).
+This planned expansion of fossil gas generation is not aligned with 1.5°C, which needs to see coal phased out by 2030 and gas by 2035.
 Recent scientific literature highlights that there is no room for investment in new oil, gas, and coal activities if global warming is to be limited to 1.5°C (Green et al., 2024).
-Increasing fossil gas capacity is thus in stark contrast with Brazil’s aspiration to position itself as a climate leader ahead of its hosting of COP30.
+Increasing fossil gas capacity is thus in stark contrast with Brazil’s aspiration to position itself as a climate leader ahead of hosting COP30 in 2025.

 Coal